 The Core Concept of Resistance-Based Temperature Detection

-The resistance temperature detector (RTD) is a commonly used type of temperature sensor.
+The resistance temperature detector (RTD) is a commonly used type of sensor.
 It measures temperature by sensing the change in resistance of a metal wire or element due to temperature changes.
 This resistance change is linearly proportional to the temperature change, making RTDs highly accurate and reliable sensors.

 How RTD Probes and Their Assemblies are Structured